This article provides a list of essential terminologies used within OneConnect.

 Filters |

-Filters for scheduled strategies and events are in different locations.
-If a filter for a scheduled strategy is set, and the strategy is then run as an event, the filters previously set will not apply in this case. |
+Filters for scheduled strategies and events are managed separately.
+Setting a filter for a scheduled strategy does not carry over if the strategy is subsequently as an event. |

 Field Mappings |